gh1sung/elo_bar_live_win_prob/README.md

 Our goal was simple: follow the logical path that would allow us to reflect the game more than just wins/losses.
 The simplest way to reflect a part of the game was to come up with a contribution metric, a metric that shows how much a player contributes to winning a set.
 We did that by adding 7 different categories: attack, blocks, serves, sets, receive, digs, minus error.
 All of the categories are simply those that are successful.
 Attacks, blocks, and serves must have led to a point.
 Sets, receive, and digs must have been a successful one.
 These were all displayed in the box score.

+In order to see how we collected the box score data, look at image BoxScore_collection_ex.
+There, you can see we collected individual's data for all seven categories by sets in every game of the season.

+After collecting the box score data, we standardized (normalization) all the seven categories (for every column) so that it is absolute (relatively comparable) to the rest of the data.
+Then, we calculated the contribution for a player.

+$$ Contribution = std_attack + std_block + std_serve + std_set + std_receive + std_dig - std_error $$

+This amount pertains to the standardized total sum of how much a player has contributed to its team for the whole set.

+To find the total number of contribution in a set, just add up all the contributions maded by every player who played for that specific set.

+If player x, y, ..., N are players who played in set 1 of game 1, then

+$$ Contribution_in_set = contribution of player x + contribution of player y +....+ contribution of player N $$